michalis0/Cloud-and-Advanced-Analytics/labs/01-Intro-to-GCP/README.md

     - Create a Google account with your academic email address (if you do not already have one) on [Google Cloud](https://cloud.google.com).
 This needs to be a Google account.
     - Please do NOT activate your free $300 trial on Google Cloud yet.
 We will utilize this for a project later in the course.
 Instead, we'll start with a voucher.
 3. **Voucher Redemption**:
-    - Redeem the student voucher code we provided, using your .unil or .epfl account.
-See instructions in Moodle.
     - Redeem the voucher you received by email on your Google Cloud Account.
     - Verify that the $50 voucher code has been applied to your account by checking the billing tab on your Google Cloud Profile.
     - Important note: For the Google Cloud account, the student code will give you a free $50 credit.
 Once you've exhausted this, you'll need to enter your credit card information (you won't be charged).
 This simply verifies that you are not a bot.
 At this point, you'll receive a free $300 credit valid for 3 months.
 More details are available [here](https://edu.google.com/programs/students/?modal_active=none).